The Treaty of Brest-Litovsk

 2. Germany’s negotiators, having established the political and military weakness of the Bolshevik government, put forward a series of extensive demands for territory and resources.

-3. Russian representatives, hoping that a socialist revolution would break out in Germany, attempted to stall negotiations.
+3. Russian representatives, hoping that socialist revolution would break out in Germany, attempted to stall negotiations.
 The Germans threatened to end the ceasefire after negotiations with Trotsky broke down.

 4. Once the treaty was finalised it had to be ratified by the Soviet government.
 Lenin pushed for it to be ratified immediately, however, the party was divided on whether to accept its harsh terms.